kb-project/identify-service/README_ENG.md

 **STEP1.
 Get ID card photo**

-Using the application, user can take ID card photo and send it to the server which is processing the photo.
+With the client app, users can take an ID card photo and send it to the server that processes the photo.
-Server saves the ID card photo to temp storage and process the photo using FACE API and OCR API.
-Using FACE API, it can get FACE ID which will be used to verify user.
-Also using OCR API, it can get information from the image and store it to the Azure Queue Storage.
+The Server saves the ID card photo to temporary storage and processes them using FACE API and OCR API.
+Users can get the FACE ID from FACE API to identify the user.
+Users can also use the OCR API to retrieve information from an image and store it to Azure Queue Storage.

 [IdentifyWeb - Controllers/IdcardController.cs]
 ```